Chirality and the Conway polynomial: The work of Hartley and Kawauchi

-Similarly, they show (see also \cite{L}) that if a knot is strongly positive amphicheiral, then its Alexander polynomial can be written $f(t)^2$ for some integral polynomial $f(t)$ satisfying $f(t)=f(t^{-1})$ and $|f(1)|=1$.
-This can be rephrased as the fact that the Conway polynomial factors as $C(z)=\psi(z^2)^2$ for an integer polynomial $\psi.$ In particular, the Conway polynomial is of the form $\phi(z)\phi(-z)$.
+Similarly, Hartley and Kawauchi show that if a knot is strongly positive amphicheiral, then its Alexander polynomial can be written $f(t)^2$ for some integral polynomial $f(t)$ satisfying $f(t)=f(t^{-1})$ and $|f(1)|=1$.
+This can be rephrased as the fact that the Conway polynomial factors as $C(z)=\psi(z^2)^2$ for an integer polynomial $\psi.$ In particular, the Conway polynomial is of the above form where $\phi(z)=\psi(z^2)$.